 - What percentage of your fee (if there is a fee) will go into the project itself and what will they take as overheads/management fees?
 Don’t be nervous about asking exactly where your money will go.

 - Ask if they can provide you with contacts to ex-volunteers and not just what might be written on the website as positive recommendations.

 - Do they have detailed plans for the project as a whole?
 Those plans should illustrate the big picture – you need to be able to clearly see how the project will benefit the community and local environment, and not just in words.

 - Take a hard look at the project and make sure that it will continue long after you leave.

-- Use Google and check online if anyone else might have anything to say about the project.
+- Check online if anyone else might have anything to say about the project.

 - When it comes to wildlife, realize that being directly involved with the rehabilitation of animals often requires specialist skills that some volunteers might not possess, but being involved in data capturing or habitat enhancement, while not as glamorous, can be just as valuable and necessary to the survival of a species.

-Linda Markovina is working as a freelance Photojournalist, Travel and Fiction Writer.
-She considers herself to be the better looking half of Moving Sushi and the only one who is ever online.
+This post was originally written by Linda Markovina, a freelance Photojournalist, Travel and Fiction Writer.
+She considers herself to be the better-looking half of Moving Sushi and the only one who is ever online.
 She blogs on behalf of Moving Sushi for Getaway Magazine, The Africa Report, Kiss from the World and writes travel guides for Buggl.com.
 Her main loves are writing about travel, the natural world around us and how we as people interact with it, as long as it’s not anything to do with snakes.
 Snakes give her the willies.
 Catch up with her on Twitter @moving_sushi.